lochus/lochus.github.io/All/_posts/2020-06-13-nahamctf-simpleapp.md

 For this challenge, we're given a file called "simple-app.apk".

-This challenge can be completed by unpacking the apk with apktool, and grepping through it for flag{:
+This challenge can be completed by unpacking the apk with apktool, and grepping through it for "flag{":

 ```
 apktool d simple-app.apk